• The Cultural Revolution began in China

 • Lenny Bruce would take his own life.

 • By 1966 the Rolling Stones were doing pretty well for themselves.
-They had done much the same as the Beatles, honing their chops in the bars & bistros of London although with a blues-ier, harder edge than the Beatles.
+They had honed their chops in the bars & bistros of London although with a blues-ier, harder edge than the Beatles.

 • This song is ranked at number 176 on Rolling Stone magazine’s list of the “500 Greatest Songs of All Time.”

 • Mick Jagger wrote the lyrics which he has said are about a girl’s funeral.